Coherent Tannaka duality and algebraicity of Hom-stacks: Introduction

-However, it is not at all obvious that a cocontinuous symmetric monoidal functor $f^* \colon \QCoh(X) \to \QCoh(T)$ is derivable to a cocontinuous symmetric monoidal functor $\mathbb{L} f^* \colon D(X) \to D(T)$.
-Indeed, this essentially requires that there are sufficiently many acyclics for $f^*$ in $D(X)$.
-Since $\QCoh(X)$ rarely has enough projectives, this acyclicity condition is non-trivial.
-In particular, if $T$ is locally noetherian, then our Theorems \ref{T:main_tannaka:aff_stab} and \ref{T:main_tannaka:qaff} are stronger than any derived result for stacks with infinite stabilizers.

-Bhatt's main application~\cite[Thm.~1.1]{2014arXiv1404.7483B} is a variant of our Corollary~\ref{C:application-completions}: $X$ is required to be an algebraic space but $A$ is permitted to be non-noetherian.

-In contrast to~\cite{MR3048606,2014arXiv1404.7483B}, our methods are completely underived.
-The key idea in~\cite{2014arXiv1404.7483B} is to replace vector bundles with perfect complexes which are the dualizable objects in the derived category.
-Whereas $\QCoh(X)$ is often not (or not known) to be generated by vector bundles, the derived category $D(X)$ is often generated by perfect complexes.
-In particular, this is true when $X$ is an algebraic space, has quasi-finite diagonal, or is a $\mathbb{Q}$-stack of s-global type~\cite{perfect_complexes_stacks}.

-While we are currently unable to establish Theorem~\ref{T:main_tannaka:qaff} for all non-noetherian $T$, in~\cite{hallj_dary_qaff_tannakian_duality} we make some progress towards this goal.
+When $X$ has quasi-affine diagonal, derived variants of Theorem \ref{T:main_tannaka:aff_stab} have recently been considered by various authors \cite{MR3048606,2014arXiv1404.7483B,2015arXiv150701925B}.
+Specifically, they were concerned with symmetric monoidal $\infty$-functors $G \colon D(X) \to D(T)$ between stable $\infty$-categories of quasi-coherent sheaves.

+It is not obvious how to go from a tensor functor $F \colon \QCoh(X) \to \QCoh(T)$ to a symmetric monoidal $\infty$-functor $\LDERF F \colon D(X) \to D(T)$, so our results cannot be deduced from the derived perspective.
+When $T$ is locally noetherian, however, our result is stronger than~\cite[Thm.~1.4]{2015arXiv150701925B}.
+Indeed, the functors $G \colon D(X) \to D(T)$ are assumed to preserve derived tensor products, connective complexes (i.e., are right $t$-exact) and pseudo-coherent complexes and hence induces a right-exact tensor functor $H^0(G) \colon \QCoh(X) \to \QCoh(T)$ preserving sheaves of finite type.
+When $X$ has finite stabilizers, the right $t$-exactness is sometimes automatic~\cite{MR3048606,2014arXiv1404.7483B,16334}.

-We wish to point out that we do not address the Tannaka \emph{recognition} problem, i.e., which symmetric monoidal categories arise as the category of quasi-coherent sheaves on an algebraic stack.
-This has been done in characteristic $0$ for gerbes \cite{deligne_categories-tannakiennes}.
-Sch\"appi \cite[Thm.~1.4]{schappi_which_geometric} also characterised those symmetric monoidal categories that are generated by dualizables, which was recently recovered using different methods by Tonini \cite{2014arXiv1409.4073T}.
+We do not address the Tannaka \emph{recognition} problem, i.e., which symmetric monoidal categories arise as the category of quasi-coherent sheaves on an algebraic stack.
+For gerbes, this has been done in characteristic zero by Deligne~\cite[Thm.~7.1]{deligne_categories-tannakiennes}.
+For stacks with the resolution property, this has been done by Sch\"appi~\cite[Thm.~1.4]{schappi_which_geometric},~\cite[Thms.~1.2.2, 5.3.10]{2015arXiv150504596S}.
 Similar results from the derived perspective have been considered by Wallbridge \cite{2012arXiv1204.5787W} and Iwanari \cite{2014arXiv1409.3321I}.